-No, Jarvis does not copy other articles.
+No, Jasper does not copy other articles.
 He absorbed all the information from the internet in 2019.

 He does not copy and paste from other articles, nor steal their content.
 Through machine learning, he assembled a vast virtual storehouse of knowledge he uses to generate content.

-Yes, Jarvis writes original content.
+Yes, Jasper writes original content.
 He combines everything he knows with your instructions to generate plagiarism-free copy.

-The creators of Jarvis promise 99% original content, but I have never experienced any content issues.
+The creators of Jasper promise 99% original content, but I have never experienced any content issues.
 And I check all of my content with a paid plagiarism checker.